 We have a wide range of sport choices for practical coursework and access to visiting Sports Science lecturers.
-Students will have the opportunity to perform or analyse sporting techniques, including comparing themselves with an elite performer in order to develop their own physical and mental performance.
+You will have the opportunity to perform or analyse sporting techniques, including comparing yourself with an elite performer in order to develop your own physical and mental performance.